Don’t let an infant hold you back from a magical Disney family vacation. Walt Disney World extremely baby friendly.

-There is a Baby Care Center in each of the theme parks.
-Magic Kingdom has one next to the Crystal Palace Restaurant off of Main Street USA.
-Epcot has one inside the Future World Odyssey center.
-Hollywood Studios has one right by the entrance to the park inside the guest services building.
-Animal Kingdom’s Baby Care Center is behind Creature Comforts on Discovery Island.
+There is a Baby Care Center in each of the theme parks, including the water parks.
+Magic Kingdom’s care center is next to Crystal Palace Restaurant, off of Main Street USA; Epcot’s center is inside the Odyssey center; Hollywood Studios is by the entrance to the park, inside the guest services building and Animal Kingdom’s Baby Care Center is located behind Creature Comforts on Discovery Island.

 At the Baby Care Centers you can also purchase any supplies you forgot to bring for your baby from baby food to formula, diapers to wipes, sunscreen to pacifiers, bottles, and more.

 Pro Tip: You can also purchase diapers at most gift shops around the park, just ask because they often have them behind the counter.

 Baby Care Centers have everything babies need.
 They are also a great spot for toddlers who need to cool down or just to relax.
 Little kiddos can color, watch Disney tv, or have a snack.
 Not to mention Mom and dad can relax a bit too while the kiddos are entertained.

 Need to change baby?
 No worries!
 Every child care center has a changing area.
 If baby is hungry, there is a quiet nursing area.
 The nursing area is a private room with rockers and low lights.